Imo Highway

 Tokorozawa Aviation Memorial Park

-The large park has an area of about 50 hectares.
-Within the park, there are sports facilities, an athletic field with artificial grass, tennis court, baseball field, along with other facilities such as the outdoor stage, tearoom, and a Japanese garden, making it a base for exchange between sports and culture for the western part of the prefecture.
+This large park was built on the site of Japan's first airfield, Tokorozawa Airfield, and has an area of about 50 hectares.
+Overflowing with nature, the park is never without visitors.
+There are real airplanes, as well as sports facilities, an athletic field with artificial grass, a tennis court and a baseball field.
+There is also an outdoor stage, tearoom and a Japanese garden, making the park a center for sports and culture exchange in western Saitama.
 (For more information regarding the facility, please refer to the URL below.)

 Mizukokaizuka Museum・Park